app.loshadki

 OpenIn Reddit Rule

-In the case of Twitter, it is a little bit easier, as you don’t need any custom scripts to catch links from emails, so you can only match domain *.twitter.com and select Twitter app.
+In the case of Twitter, it is a little bit easier, as you don’t need any custom scripts to catch links from emails, so you can only match the domain *.twitter.com and select the Twitter app.

 OpenIn Widgets